joelnz/easy-mosiac-tiler-photoshop/README.md

 # Easy Mosaic Tiler for Photoshop

-A simple Photoshop script allowing you to create wall mosaics from a single image.
-No experience with Photoshop scripts needed.
-The script automatically divides your image into 6x4 inch tiles, which you can easily print at a pharmacy or drugstore photo kiosk.
+Photoshop script allowing you to create wall mosaics from a single image.
+It automatically divides your image into 6x4" tiles, which you can easily print at a pharmacy photo kiosk.

 The script will: